mitre/im_sample_algorithm/docs/bada_usage_guide.md

 ## Code Overview of BADA Usage

-In our implementation, we chose to use BADA's flight envelope as a way to meet the miniumum requirement and ensure that the IM Speeds produced by the algorithm were not outside of ownship's speed bounds.
+As a minimum operational requirement, your algorithm implementation must limit the IM Speeds according to ownship's flight envelope.
+In our implementation, we chose to use BADA's flight envelope as a way to meet the miniumum requirements.
+It provided the data to help us ensure that the IM Speeds produced by the algorithm were within ownship's speed bounds.

 The significant portion of this implementation is found in [IMAlgorithm::LimitImSpeedCommand()](https://github.com/mitre/im_sample_algorithm/blob/968030837f662a197c0e2755280756b18ce9f5b6/IntervalManagement/IMAlgorithm.cpp#L397):